11 Best Hiking Trails in Cape Town | Waterfalls & Easy Hikes - 2019

 - Estimated Time: 3.5 hours

 Well there you have it, whether you are looking for a family friendly active activity or something to challenge those muscles, Cape Town is known for it's scenic hikes and variety of routes.
-Remember to lock valuables in your cars keep emergency numbers on hand.
+Remember to lock valuables in your cars and keep emergency numbers on hand.

 Our vision at Vibescout is to provide the most relevant, current and comprehensive information.